- What is NAT and what is its purpose?

 Before turning UPnP on, make sure to enable a static IP.
 The steps might differ depending on the router model, but they usually go like this:

-Just beware that using UPnP makes you much more vulnerable online.
-UPnP devices usually lack authentication mechanisms, making you more vulnerable to cyberattacks.
-It also experiences the so-called CallStranger loophole, allowing attackers to exploit it for DDoS, enumeration, and other attacks.
+Also, keep in mind that poorly configured UPnP devices may be more vulnerable to cyberattacks due to lack of authentication mechanisms.
+UPnP also experiences the so-called CallStranger loophole, allowing attackers to exploit it for DDoS, enumeration, and other attacks.
 To avoid these threats, make sure to implement the latest upgrades for the UPnP system.

 If you use Windows, you can use Network Discovery to change NAT: